-We pride ourselves on our professional knowledge and reliable approach to tree surgery across the West Sussex area and Hampshire.
+We pride ourselves on our professionalism, local knowledge and reliable approach to tree surgery across the West Sussex area and Hampshire.
 All of our services are carried out to the relevant industry best practice guidance, so you can be rest assured we will always work to the highest standard for you.

-We do our up-most to help our clients with trees of all shapes and sizes, and with our professional equipment, we can handle any level of work.
+We do our up-most to help our clients with local tree surgery of all shapes and sizes, and with our professional equipment, we can handle any level of work.

-Looking for tree surgeons in Chichester and across West Sussex?
-Our team of highly skilled tree surgeons and arborists are fully experienced in all aspects of tree care and undertake all types of pruning work.
+Looking for local tree surgeons in Chichester and West Sussex?
+Our team of highly skilled local tree surgeons and arborists are fully experienced in all aspects of tree care and undertake all types of pruning work.
 By making the right pruning and cutting decisions, the tree will not only retain its natural beauty, but it will also be healthier, more manageable and will grow productively.
 If it's tree removal you are looking for, take a look at our tree felling page.
 If it's tree planting you'd like, then head to our West Sussex tree replacement service page.

 Dead wooding is one of the most common pruning techniques.
 It involves the removal of dead, diseased, broken and dangerous branches from within the crown while ensuring the rest of the tree is not affected.

 Without severing the deadwood the tree will create an unsafe environment, a health and safety risk and will appear unhealthy.

 Tree maintenance technique used to drastically reduce the size of a tree that has outgrown its setting, whilst encouraging growth.